jkingyens/c2k/readme.md

 }
 ```

-# Local Testing
+# Testing with Simulator

-To test that your counter works locally, ensure you have Docker for Mac installed and `docker-compose` is usable at the commandline.
-Now do this from your counter path:
+To build the ring app for testing purposes, simply run `c2k` at the command line:

     $ c2k

+Running this command will produce an `output` folder with a `server` and `ios` component:

+    $ cd output && ls -l
+    total 8
+    drwxr-xr-x   6 jkingyens  staff  204 May 21 17:07 ios
+    -rw-r--r--   1 jkingyens  staff  997 May 21 17:07 raw.json
+    drwxr-xr-x  11 jkingyens  staff  374 May 21 17:07 server

+To start the server locally, install [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description) and then run the shell command in `start.cmd`:

-    $ cd output/server
+    $ cd server
     $ sh start.cmd

-This will deploy the c2k server on `127.0.0.1` port `3000`, you can check it out:
+This will spin up the server using `docker-compose` on `127.0.0.1` port `3000`, you can check it out:

     $ docker ps
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS                    NAMES
     96af1242c5f0        server_c2k          "npm start"         29 minutes ago      Up 29 minutes       0.0.0.0:3000->3000/tcp   server_c2k_1

-Now, load `output\ios\c2k.xcodeproj` in Xcode IDE:
+Now, make sure you have Xcode development tools installed for Mac.
+Then, load `c2k.xcodeproj` from the `ios` component in Xcode IDE:

     $ cd ../ios
     $ open c2k.xcodeproj